KuhlTime/hsd-markdown-thesis/README.md

 ### Font

-In order to design your own
+In order to design your own cover you need to download the official LaTeX font from: https://sourceforge.net/projects/cm-unicode/

 ### VSCode